Avril-Cui/seal-backend/AS1/problem_framing.md

 	3. Brands could collaborate transparently with users to design products that minimize regret or waste.

 Potential breakdowns:
 	1. Over-commercialization — brands might exploit the platform for marketing disguised as feedback.
+However, since our users learns how to made educational decisions on purchases from using our app, they will not be affect by much.
+Also, our cost tracker will constantly remind users how much they are spending on purchases.
 	2. “Virtue signaling” — users might post reflectively only for appearances rather than genuine restraint.
 We can ask each user once in a while why they recommend a buy or not (through some pop-up survey).
+This forces them to reflect on the actual reasons.
 	3. Data overload — too many community judgments could create noise rather than clarity.
 We mitigate this by keeping the statistics simple: xx% thinks this is not worth buying.
+We want to make the UI minimalistic, simple, and intuitive.
+The UI should also work well on mobile.
+We only display the most important components.

 ### Economic Systems
 The retail industry may shift away from impulse-driven profit models, prompting companies to rethink how they create consumer demand.
 This could accelerate the transition toward subscription, rental, or membership-based models that emphasize sustained relationships rather than one-time purchases.
 The advertising industry may pivot toward long-term brand trust and authenticity, as manipulative “fear of missing out” tactics lose effectiveness among reflective consumers.

 ### Social Dynamics
-- Shopping culture could become more intentional and less spontaneous
-- Gift-giving norms might change (fewer spontaneous purchases)
-- New forms of collective restraint or “mindful consumer” communities could emerge, turning conscious consumption into a shared cultural identity.
+Shopping culture could become more intentional and less spontaneous.
+Gift-giving norms might change (fewer spontaneous purchases).
+New forms of collective restraint or “mindful consumer” communities could emerge, turning conscious consumption into a shared cultural identity.
+We can also allow users to share their shopping carts, so their friends know their preferences, and can purchase them gifts they like.

 ### Environmental Impact
 - Reduced consumption would directly lower production, waste, and carbon emissions, contributing to measurable environmental benefits.
 If adopted widely, the app could influence supply-chain demand forecasting (as companies now know more about consumer's preferences), encouraging companies to produce fewer, higher-quality goods rather than mass overstocking.